Integrations > Computer AI Agents

 app.skyvern.com

-) with additional features like anti-bot measures, proxy networks, and CAPTCHA solvers. - State-of-the-Art Performance: Skyvern 2.0 achieved 85.8% on the WebVoyager benchmark, surpassing Google Mariner (83.5%), AgentE (73.1%), and other leading platforms.
-This performance was validated using the new Web Bench dataset with 5,750 tasks across 452 websites.
+) with additional features like anti-bot measures, proxy networks, and CAPTCHA solvers. - State-of-the-Art Performance: Skyvern 2.0 scored 85.8% on the WebVoyager benchmark - higher than Google Mariner (83.5%) and AgentE (73.1%).
+They tested it on 5,750 tasks across 452 different websites.

 - LLM and Computer Vision Powered: Skyvern supports multiple LLM providers including OpenAI, Anthropic, Azure OpenAI, AWS Bedrock, Ollama, OpenRouter, Gemini, and Novita AI.
 It uses Python 3.11-3.13 compatibility and browser automation libraries like Playwright for interaction.

-- Transparent Pricing: Cloud version costs $0.10 per step with $5 free credit to start, making it accessible for testing and small-scale deployments.
+- Transparent Pricing: $0.10 per step on the cloud version.
+You get $5 free credit to start.

 1. Planner Agent